Synthetixio/SIPs/content/sccp/sccp-253.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

 - Lower the `maxTokenAmount` on the ETH Wrapper to 0 on both Ethereum and Optimism, from 5000 and 3700 ETH respectively.
-- Lower the `burnFeeRate` on the ETH wrappr to 0 on Optimism, from 5 bp.
-- Lower the `burnFeeRate` on the ETH wrappr to 0 on Ethereum, from 5%, decreasing it gradually by 25 bp every week until the latter reaches zero.
-Note that the `burnFeeRate` will cease to be decreased every week should the amount wrapped reach zero.
+- Lower the `burnFeeRate` on the ETH wrappr to 0, from 5 bp on optimism and 5% on ethereum.

 ## Abstract